hajardr/hajardr/README.md

 - 👋 Hi, I’m @hajardr
 - 👀 I’m interested in PYTHON html design nft and more
-- 🌱 I’m currently learning alot of other things
+- 🌱 I’m currently learning a lot of other things
 - 💞️ I’m looking to collaborate on python dev
-- 📫 How to reach me my discord account :hajardr#6671 my email :hajardr100@gmail.com
+- 📫 How to reach me : my discord account :hajardr#6671
+my email :hajardr100@gmail.com
 my twitter : @hajardr100